FChia11/gradstudent/content/post/juana_gonzalez_de_yznaga/index.md

 - CA
 title: "Juana Gonzalez de Yznaga, CA59529A"
 ---
-On March 16, 1898, Juana Gonzalez de Yznaga of Brownsville, Texas,
+On March 16, 1898, Juana Gonzalez de Yznaga of Brownsville, Texas, patented a novel chair for invalids.
+Her design featured a seat with arms projecting outward, a table with a top plate and end plates that could be easily removed if needed.

 Date of Application: 16 March 1898